educates/labs-vcluster-testing/workshops/lab-builtin-vcluster/workshop/content/03-kubernetes-dashboard.md

 ---

-Even though a virtual cluster is being used which is notionally distinct from the Kubernetes that this workshop session runs in, it is still possible to enable the embedded Kubernetes dashboard, with it showing information from the virtual cluster.
+Even though a virtual cluster is being used which is notionally distinct from the Kubernetes cluster that this workshop session runs in, it is still possible to enable the embedded Kubernetes dashboard, with it showing information from the virtual cluster.

 ```dashboard:open-dashboard
 name: Console